MSc in

 After the teaching term, students will be allocated a supervisor that will guide them through an Independent Business Research Project.
 The year-in-business students will be allocated a mentor that will follow their progress and work, assisting them in keeping a log and writing a similar final project.
 This final project gives an opportunity to test learn concepts and ideas in practice in a real business context via research and analysis.

-All course information above was updated Autumn 2022 and all information was correct at that time.
-Please make sure you check our website or contact us directly for the very latest information if you are considering an application.
+All course information above was updated Autumn 2024 and all information was correct at that time.
+Please make sure you check our website course page or contact us directly for the very latest information if you are considering an application.

 Program Outcome